 - Think prevention in your everyday activities.
 Squeegee the shower walls after each use to keep soap scum from building up during the week.

 - Have hang-ups.
-As in hanging up your towel.
+As in your towel.
 Don't bunch it up; hang it in an open fashion to allow it to dry quickly and thoroughly.